mem-/luks-scripts/README.md

 Recommended Debian packages:
 - a2ps (print out static password during creation of LUKS volume)
 - coreutils (shred) or wipe (to remove files with password after print out)
-- xclip (to copy mount path to clipboard)
+- xclip or wl-clipboard (to copy mount path to clipboard) (support for wl-clipboard is not implementetd yet)

 On WSL systems, lukscreate.sh also needs 'iconv' command (Debian package: libc-bin) to handle text output from PowerShell commands.